Cyber security for business

 Cyber attackers broadly fall under two categories: those that pose threats to your business from the outside of your organisation, and those that present risks from the inside.

-Anyone with physical or remote access to your organisation's assets can open you up to cyber risk.
+Anyone with physical or remote access to your organisation's assets can expose you to cyber risk.
 For example:

 - trusted employees accidentally misplacing information